 Air Quality Monitoring

-- Where practical reduce the use of Auxiliary Power Units and Ground Power Units by providing Fixed Electrical Ground Power on aircraft stands
+- Where practical reduce the use of Auxiliary Power Units and Ground Power Units by aircraft, by providing Fixed Electrical Ground Power on aircraft stands

 - Increase understanding of air quality issues in the community and Airport workforce